palmetto/palm-cli/docs/source/write-a-plugin.rst

 Creating a Plugin Config
 ========================

-If you wantto make your plugin configurable, you will need to create a plugin config object and provide it to the plugin constructor.
+If you want to make your plugin configurable, you will need to create a plugin config object and provide it to the plugin constructor.

 The plugin config object: